morpho-org/metamorpho/README.md

 It offers a seamless experience similar to Aave and Compound.

 Users of MetaMorpho are liquidity providers that want to earn from borrowing interest whithout having to actively manage the risk of their position.
-The active management of the deposited assets is the responsibility of a set of different roles (owner, risk manager and allocators).
+The active management of the deposited assets is the responsibility of a set of different roles (owner, curator and allocators).
 These roles are primarily responsible for enabling and disabling markets on Morpho Blue and managing the allocation of users’ funds.

 ## Specifications